RockLloque/KubernetesSubmissions/kubernetes.md

 Microservice applications can compose of serveral, even dozens independently operating services.

 ### What is Kubernetes?
-`Kuberenetes is an open-source system for automatic deployment, scaling and management of containerized applications.` The main responsibility of an orchestration-system is starting and stopping of containers.
+`Kubernetes is an open-source system for automatic deployment, scaling and management of containerized applications.` The main responsibility of an orchestration-system is starting and stopping of containers.

 ### What is a cluster (with k3d)?